fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ---

 # DRAFT VERSION!
 This syllabus is still under construction and changes frequently.
-You can, however, consider this a mostly accurate guide to the approach of the class, especially the topics the course will cover and the kinds of activities we'll be doing.
+You can, however, consider this a mostly accurate guide to the approach of the class, especially the topics we'll cover and the kinds of activities we'll be doing.

-In general, we will spend the beginning part of classes talking about the assignment for that day, addressing questions that came up, troubleshooting, and discussing the more technical aspects of the tool/method.
-Then we'll move on to the next tool/method with a general introduction, discussion of potential and limitations, work through some tutorials, and go over the assignment for the next meeting (and making sure everyone is ready to tackle it).
+In general, we will spend the beginning part of classes talking about the assignment due that day, addressing questions or concerns that arose while completing it, troubleshooting, and discussing more technical aspects of the tool/method and its practical utility.
+Then we'll move on to the next tool/method with a general introduction, discussion of its potentials and limitations, work through some tutorials, and go over the assignment for the next meeting (and make sure everyone is ready to tackle it).

-Very rarely are all readings listed required; I try to list relevant readings that I think are worth knowing about and allow everyone to focus on what's most interesting to them and bring their perspectives to our discussions.
+Very rarely are all readings listed required (though all assignments are); I try to list relevant readings that I think are worth knowing about and allow everyone to focus on what's most interesting to them and bring their interests and perspectives to our discussions.

 ## Ethos of Digital Humanities / Digital Historigraphy